grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.cloudwatch.md

 ## period

-Period controls how far back in time CloudWatch metrics are considered, during each agent scrape.
-We can split how these settings affects the produced values in two different scenarios.
+Period controls how far back in time CloudWatch metrics are considered during each agent scrape.
+We can split how these settings affect the produced values in two different scenarios.

 If all metrics within a job (discovery or static) have the same `Period` value configured, CloudWatch APIs will be requested for metrics from the scrape time, to `Periods` seconds in the past.
 The values of these are exported to Prometheus.